cfdyang521/cfdyang521.github.io/_pages/about.md

 ---
 <br/><img src='/images/jibobo.png' width='460px'>

 Dr. Yang is an Assistant Professor in School of Computer Science and Technology / Faculty of Innovation Engineering at Macau University of Science and Technology (MUST 澳門科技大學).
 Before he joined MUST, he was a postdoctoral researcher at Sun Yat-sen University (2021.12-2023.06).
 He obtained his doctoral degree in Applied Mathematics, Korea University, 2021 under the guidance of Prof. Junseok Kim.
 His research interests are Computational Multi-phase Fluid Dynamics, Phase-field Method, Numerical Simulations in Science and Engineering, and Mathematical Modeling.
 He has published 85 SCI papers as first or corresponding author from 2018.
+In 2025, he was selected into the list of World's Top 2% Scientists (data from Elsevier and Standford University).

 已主持科研項目如下 (Research Grants)：